-More than 30 killed, 80 injured in US air strikes on Yemen: Report
+At least 38 killed, 102 injured in US air strikes on Yemen: Report

 Maguire’s last-minute goal sends Man Utd into Europa League semifinals

-The US military said strikes are being carried out to cut off a source of fuel for Houthi fighters, and Washington has said it will continue to attack Houthi sites in Yemen until the group ends its attacks on shipping in the Red Sea.
+The US military said strikes are being carried out to cut off a source of fuel for Houthi fighters.

-“The objective of these strikes was to degrade the economic source of power of the Houthis, who continue to exploit and bring great pain upon their fellow countrymen,” the US Central Command said in a post on X.
+“The objective of these strikes was to degrade the economic source of power of the Houthis, who continue to exploit and bring great pain upon their fellow countrymen,” the US Central Command (CENTCOM) said in a post on social media.

+The Pentagon did not immediately respond to a request for comment on the death toll given by the Houthis.

+The attack is one of the deadliest since the US launched air strikes against the Houthis in its biggest military operation in the Middle East since US President Donald Trump took office in January.

+In March, two days of US attacks killed more than 50 people, Houthi officials said

-Ras Isa hosts an oil pipeline and port that are “critical and irreplaceable infrastructure” in Yemen, according to the United Nations Development Programme, and around 70 percent of Yemen’s imports and 80 percent of its humanitarian assistance passes through the ports of Ras Issa, Hodeidah and Salif.
+Ras Isa hosts an oil pipeline and port that are “critical and irreplaceable infrastructure” in Yemen, according to the United Nations Development Programme, and about 70 percent of Yemen’s imports and 80 percent of its humanitarian assistance passes through the ports of Ras Isa, Hodeidah and as-Salif.

+Washington has warned the Houthis that attacks will continue until the armed movement ceases attacks on shipping in the Red Sea.

+Since November 2023, the Houthis have reportedly launched more than 100 attacks on vessels they say are linked to Israel, a campaign they say is in response to Israel’s war on Gaza.